StefanNedelchev/barcode-detector-polyfill/README.md

 ### Standalone browser script

-Download the latest build and use it as a regular JS file in a `<script>` tag.
+Download the latest build and use it as a regular JS file in a `<script>` tag or include it to your script imports if you use a bundler.
 This build takes care of adding the missing BarcodeDetector object to the global scope and you are able to use it the same way as the real BarcodeDetector API.

-### ES6 import
+### Module import

-You can directly point to the package with an `import` statement.
-The default export includes the polyfill and does the initialization logic in a similar way as the browser build.

 If you just want to have the detector and handle the polyfilling by yourself you can simply import the `BarcodeDetector` class in your code.
 A valid use case for this could be if you use a bundler and you want to lazy load the polyfill only when its needed.